 |Current events of national and international importance||8|

 PS: The question split can vary on the basis of how you treat interdisciplinary questions.
-For example, we classified questions on the location of national parks under Indian Geography, and questions on biodiversity in a national park under Environment section.
+For example, we classified questions on the location of national parks under Indian Geography and questions on biodiversity in a national park under the Environment section.

 Prelims 2014 Paper 1 : Sub- Topic Wise Question Split

 |2014 Prelims Question on:||Topic Category in the UPSC Syllabus|

 |Festivals and tribes||Culture|

 |Sculpture and sites||Culture|

 |12th Five Year Plan||Current Events of National /International Importance|

 |Arab Spring||Current Events of National /International Importance|